The Association of Great Books

-STARTING A LOCAL ANGELICUM ACADEMY SCHOOL OR CO-OP
+STARTING A LOCAL GREAT BOOKS SCHOOL OR CO-OP

-July 12,2020.
-Due to the numerous and growing number of requests we are receiving for assistance in starting new Catholic schools and homeschool co-ops in the Angelicum model as a result of the impact of the covid virus on educational institutions, many of which are closing, we have decided to authorize and assist groups of parents to form local, fully autonomous Angelicum Academies or Co-ops (aka “Pods”) in their areas.
-These would add a “given” name that differentiates that school or co-op from other Angelicum Academy schools or co-ops (e.g., Angelicum Academy of Dallas, or Angelicum Academy of Divine Mercy).
+Due to the numerous and growing number of requests we are receiving for assistance in starting new Catholic schools and homeschool co-ops in the Angelicum Great Books model as a result of the impact of the covid virus on educational institutions, many of which are closing, we have decided to authorize and assist groups of parents to form local, fully autonomous Great Books Academies or Co-ops (or “Pods”) in their areas, offering the Angelicum Great Books Program.
+The formal name of these schools and co-ops utilizing the Angelicum Great Books Program, would be up to the local groups.

-In the last two weeks our online enrollment has soared well over 60% above last year, and the pace seems to be accelerating.
+This year, our online enrollment has soared, and the pace seems to be accelerating.
 Likewise, the number of inquiries about help with founding Catholic schools and co-ops in the Angelicum Academy model is continuing to grow, partly due to the number of Catholic schools closing for financial and/or regulatory reasons, and partly due to the foregoing notice.
 Here’s where this stands, below.

 We have made significant progress in writing and drafting the information and documents necessary to begin the process of starting Catholic schools and co-ops (aka pods).
 Fortunately, much of what is required is already completed and has been in use in our homeschool and online programs for two decades.
 Here is a list of the documents in draft form:

-A Step-by-Step Checklist of Actions Needed to Found a Local Angelicum School or Co-op Associated with the Angelicum Academy, with Timelines
+A Step-by-Step Checklist of Actions Needed to Found a Local School or Co-op Associated with the Angelicum Great Books Program, with Timelines

 - Curriculum Charts and Sample Class Schedules